 Jade is a fourth-year undergraduate student majoring in English.
 Born and raised on the island of O’ahu, she has cultivated a great appreciation for literature and creative writing during her studies at Mānoa.
-Fiction has introduced her to a space where she can illustrate vivid atmospheres.
+Fiction in particular has guided her into a space where she can illustrate vivid atmospheres and surreal experiences.
 She has also found a great passion in Women, Gender, and Sexuality Studies.
 But besides her academics, Jade enjoys spending time with family and friends.
-She is excited to be a part of Ānuenue Review and looks forward to the vibrant stories that are shared.
+She is excited to be a part of Ānuenue Review and looks forward to the extraordinary stories that are shared.

 Johanna Leo was an international student from México who graduated from the University of Hawaiʻi at Mānoa in the spring of 2022 with a double-major in English and Psychology.
 She started Ānuenue Review to create a space that actively seeks and encourages creative and diverse undergraduate work.
 She also worked as a writing consultant for the Writing Center.
 In her free time, Johanna likes to read and write, do yoga, go hiking, and spend time in the ocean.